genaforvena/ghost_writers_ghost_video_editor/README.md

 4. **Video Compilation**: Combines all clips into a single video.
 5. **Audio Replacement** (optional): Replaces the original audio of the final video with the specified audio file.
 6. **Video Length Verification**: Ensures the final video length is approximately equal to the text length or audio track length.
+7. **Clip Transformation**: Slows down each clip by 10 times and applies an extreme low-pass filter to the audio.

 ## Configuration
 - Replace `YOUR_API_KEY` in the script with a valid YouTube Data API key to enable video searches.